-Although it might be easy to approach teachers who have given you good grades, the best recommendation letters often come from teachers who can speak to your intellect and character and your preparation for rigorous collegiate coursework.
+Although it might be easy to approach teachers who have given you good grades, the best recommendation letters often come from teachers who can speak to your intellect and character and your preparation for rigorous college-level coursework.

 When you approach a teacher, coach or guidance counselor to write a letter of recommendation, give them plenty of advance notice.
 It also helps to provide them with a résumé of your proudest accomplishments and a list of future goals.
 This will both refresh their memories and help them tailor the letters to your strengths.
-Most importantly, don’t be intimidated!
-Teachers expect to write many recommendation letters, and you’ll be complimenting them if you ask them.

 Demonstrate Your Interest And Write Error-Free Essays

 Admissions counselors look favorably on students who have made their interest in the school very clear.
-In addition to visiting the campus, it’s also a good idea to stay in touch with a particular admissions counselor at your preferred institutions.

 If your grades are good but not fantastic, you could push yourself over the edge to acceptance with a great essay.
 “The essay is often the very last part of the college application over which the student has complete control,” Scott says.
 “Grades cannot be changed.
 The standardized test results are what they are, but a carefully thought-out, well-constructed essay that answers a university’s questions and provides more information about the student might have an impact on an admission committee’s decision.”